AdrianBZG/ChuchuPlusPlus/README.md

 [![Chuchu++ Logo](http://i.imgur.com/pokEntB.png?1)](#)<br><br>
 Build Status: [![Build Status](https://travis-ci.com/AdrianBZG/ChuchuPlusPlus.svg?token=Yw4nNUiKBAqLw1UVKgoY&branch=master)](https://travis-ci.com/AdrianBZG/ChuchuPlusPlus)

-Chuchu++ is a PL0-based grammar that uses PEGjs for parsing it's code and transform it to an AST, after that you're able to generate javascript code using our own Chuchu++ Code Generator (not available yet)
+Chuchu++ is a PL0-based grammar that uses PEGjs for parsing it's code and transform it to an AST, after that you're able to generate javascript code using our own Chuchu++ Code Generator

 Please note that development is very early on.